Capturing Real Life

 The Diderot Effect

 Buying a new road bike can lead to a cascade of new purchases: water bottles, biking shorts, jerseys, gloves, shoes, tools, energy bars and gels...it goes on and on and purchasing the next thing might feel like an obsession.
-The collection of bike products enhances the idea of being a cyclist and being part of that world.
+Assembling a collection of bike products enhances the idea of being a cyclist and being part of that world.
 It’s a satisfying pursuit of being fully immersed into an activity.
 This phenomenon has been coined the Diderot Effect by cultural anthropologist Grant McCracken.
 MORE

 Human Bias Codex